Sandman13sq/DmrVBM-blender-to-gms2/README.md

 - Bone Index Bytes - Above as 4 bytes
 - Weights - Weight from deform vertex groups.
 - Weight Bytes - Above as 4 bytes
-- Vertex Group - Vertex weight value from named vertex group.
+- Group Value - Vertex weight value from named vertex group.
+- Group Byte - Above as 1 byte.
 - Padding - A constant value for all vertices
 - Padding Bytes - Above as X bytes